Proposals for a Jewish state: Jewish Autonomous Oblast

-Fugu plan (Japan)
+Fugu Plan

 Despite the little evidence to suggest that the Japanese had ever contemplated a Jewish state or a Jewish autonomous region, Rabbi Marvin Tokayer and Mary Swartz published a book called The Fugu Plan in 1979.
 In this partly fictionalized book, Tokayer & Swartz gave the name the Fugu Plan or Fugu Plot (河豚計画, Fugu keikaku) to memoranda written in the 1930s Imperial Japan proposing settling Jewish refugees escaping Nazi-occupied Europe in Japanese territories.
 Tokayer and Swartz claim that the plan, which was viewed by its proponents as risky but potentially rewarding for Japan, was named Fugu after the Japanese word for puffer-fish, a delicacy that can be fatally poisonous if incorrectly prepared.

 Tokayer and Swartz base their claim on statements made by Captain Koreshige Inuzuka.
 They alleged that such a plan was first discussed in 1934 and then solidified in 1938, supported by notables such as Inuzuka, Ishiguro Shiro and Norihiro Yasue; however, the signing of the Tripartite Pact in 1941 and other events prevented its full implementation.
 The memorandums were not called The Fugu Plan.

 Ben-Ami Shillony, a professor at the Hebrew University of Jerusalem, confirms that the statements upon which Tokayer and Swartz based their claim were taken out of context and that the translation with which they worked was flawed.
 Shillony's view is further supported by Kiyoko Inuzuka.
 In "The Jews and the Japanese: The Successful Outsiders", he questioned whether the Japanese ever contemplated establishing a Jewish state or a Jewish autonomous region.